colinzhaoust/reference-free_TS_evaluation/README.md

 This is the github repo for our ACL 2023 paper "Towards Reference-free Text Simplification Evaluation with a BERT Siamese Network Architecture" [(Link)](https://aclanthology.org/2023.findings-acl.838.pdf).

 ## Pre-trained Checkpoint
 The original checkpoint is deprecated due to cluster shutdown.
-The author quickly re-trained a small model at this link: [model](https://drive.google.com/file/d/1XvQvTVakLPFMKWbCYGHjDd9vK69Lm9GY/view?usp=sharing).
+The author quickly re-trained a small model at this link: [BERT-base/large Models](https://drive.google.com/file/d/1bGN6KwNReKE1LbJmyGQ0AAWJGH47ojhU/view?usp=drive_link).
+The link is updated on August 2024.

 This model can replicate similar performance on SemEval 2012 and Simplicity-DA reported in the original paper.